AmarinoLama/proyectoUD2Minecraft/README.md

 - ItmImage BLOB

 #### Blocks
-- BlkId INT NOT NULL, -- ID
+- BlkId INT NOT NULL,
 - BlkIdName VARCHAR(30) NOT NULL
 - BlkLuminosity INT NOT NULL
 -  BlkBlastResistance INT NOT NULL